AlexDGitHub978/MonsterFightingGameICS4U/README.md

 ## Game Summary

 Step by step:
-Create a player class (ask the user their name, generate health and attack) Show the user their health and attack values
+> Create a player class (ask the user their name, generate health and attack)
+> Show the user their health and attack values
-Ask how many monsters the user wants to defeat
+> Ask how many monsters the user wants to defeat
-Create that many monster instances in an array
+> Create that many monster instances in an array
-Ask if the user wants to see the tutorial (only once in the whole program) Game will start
+> Ask if the user wants to see the tutorial (only once in the whole program)
+> Game will start
-Double loops (one for looping through monsters, one for looping through turn based combat inside of the other loop) Will begin going through an array of monsters and introduce the monster to the player: (name, health) Will ask player to do a simple contest of reskinned rock paper scissors Whoever wins will have their damage value subtracted from the other’s health They do this until one of them dies
+> Double loops (one for looping through monsters, one for looping through turn based combat inside of the other loop)
+> Will begin going through an array of monsters and introduce the monster to the player: (name, health)
+> Will ask player to do a simple contest of reskinned rock paper scissors
+> Whoever wins will have their damage value subtracted from the other’s health
+> They do this until one of them dies
-Each cycle the computer displays the health of the computer and player The next monster appears
+> Each cycle the computer displays the health of the computer and player
+> The next monster appears
-Process repeats until the user defeats the number of monsters that they specified The user is asked if they want to play again
+> Process repeats until the user defeats the number of monsters that they specified

-Abilities that the player and monster will be able to choose from (reskinned RockPaperScissors):

-Quick slice:
-Blocked by Shield bash
-Dodges Mighty slam
-Deal normal damage to quick slice

-Mighty slam:
-Dodged by Quick slice
-Deals high damage against Mighty slam
-Breaks through shield bash

-Shield bash:
-Blocks quick slice
-deals no damage against shield bash
-Unable to block against mighty slam
+> The user is asked if they want to play again